mgechev/blog.mgechev.com/_drafts/dependency-injection-react-loves-angular.md

 Finally, I'm not implying that the Angular's dependency injection is the only way we can write well designed code, or even that we need the object-oriented paradigm for that.
 We can write high-quality code in any paradigm and any framework, if we put enough effort in the design process.

-This is just a small experiment I did during my [rainy Saturday evening](https://www.wunderground.com/history/airport/KSFO/2017/1/21/DailyHistory.html?req_city=San+Francisco&req_state=CA&req_statename=California&reqdb.zip=94102&reqdb.magic=1&reqdb.wmo=99999).
+This is based on a small experiment I did during my [rainy Saturday evening](https://www.wunderground.com/history/airport/KSFO/2017/1/21/DailyHistory.html?req_city=San+Francisco&req_state=CA&req_statename=California&reqdb.zip=94102&reqdb.magic=1&reqdb.wmo=99999).
+The post is with **learning purpose only**.
+It can help you understand how the dependency injection mechanism of Angular works, end eventually, give you some insight into the React's internals.

 # Introduction to dependency injection